“Shaquita” Speaks: KeKe Wyatt Says Black & White People Have Made Biracial Folks “Feel Like Sh*t” In Odd Rant

-Singer KeKe Wyatt ruffling feathers about race and oppression is eating up comment sections around the internet.
-The chaotic conversation seemingly happened between herself, Milan Christopher and several others in a virtual chat.
+Singer KeKe Wyatt ruffling feathers about race and oppression is eating up comment sections around the Internet.
+The chaotic conversation seemingly happened between herself, Milan Christopher, and several others in a virtual chat.

-In a clip shared by The Neighborhood Talk, Milan Harris seemed to be talking about how Black people have been “segregated, persecuted, hunted down, killed, stolen from, and humiliated.”
+In a clip shared by The Neighborhood Talk, former #LHHH star Milan Christopher seemed to be talking about how Black people have been “segregated, persecuted, hunted down, killed, stolen from, and humiliated.”

 Wyatt, who seemed to feel offended by Milan’s commentary, interrupted him to let him know that those experiences weren’t exclusive to the Black community.

 “Black people are not the only ones that have gone through that.You have to understand Black people are not the only people that have been oppressed.
 They are not the only ones, my n*gga.
 Jewish people have been oppressed, okay.
 I can keep going.
 I’m biracial d*ammit!
 We f*ckin oppressed.”